-insult or surgical intervention), there is one major limitation to their interpretation, in addition to a lack of sensitivity and selectivity compared to modern techniques (see below).
+Although much of what we know about the organization of fiber systems in the human CNS is based on degeneration methods (applied postmortem to brains that had suffered pathological insult or surgical intervention), there is one major limitation to their interpretation, in addition to a lack of sensitivity and selectivity compared to modern techniques (see below).
 That limitation is the possible involvement of fibers-of-passage, which will be considered in some detail because it is also a critical factor in the interpretation of current axonal transport tracing methods.
-The basic concern is illustrated in Figure 5B.
+The basic concern is illustrated in fig. 5B.
 Assume that one would like to determine the projections of cell group 1 (CG1).
 It is thus lesioned (EXP1) and anterograde degeneration is traced to terminal fields a, b, and c (TFa, b, and c).
-However, it is incorrect to assume that cell group 1 projects to terminal field b.
-The pathway to terminal field b instead arises in cell group 1, and merely passes through the lesion involving cell group 1: fibers-of-passage have been damaged, leading to a false conclusion (false positive results).
+However, it is incorrect to assume that cell group 1 projects to terminal field b instead arises in cell group 1, and merely passes through the lesion involving cell group 1: fibers-of-passage have been damaged, leading to a false conclusion (false positive results).
 In contrast, it is safe to conclude that the fiber tract as a whole projects to terminal fields a and b if it is interrupted at EXP2.